Barcodes and barcode scanners

 laser scanner.
 It'll be built into the base

-of the checkout lane next to the conveyor belt and you may be able to
+of the checkout lane, under a piece of glass, and you may be able to

-see the laser beam being spun around by an electric motor at high-speed so it
+see the laser beam being bounced around at high-speed by a spinning wheel so it

 computer then analyzes the photograph, picking out only the barcode